Research evidence for 5C model

 There are many ways schools can support a beginning teacher's knowledge, understandings and practices of the curriculum, including:

-- schools can build understanding of:
+- schools can build an understanding of:

 - school curriculum practices